 Prodigy High School

-- Individually appropriate learning for each student that includes a personalized curriculum and schedule catered to their “whole child” needs and requirements.
+- Learning for each student includes a personalized curriculum and schedule that is catered to personal needs and requirements.

 - Students are actively involved in knowledge construction and frequently collaborate on project-management activities.

 - Community networking and involvement in authentic projects that make genuine impact is emphasized.